 This slight difference is due to the difference in the body’s functions and the dog’s size.

-Therefore, puppies’ bodies rise in temperature each week until they reach about four weeks.
+Therefore, a puppy’s body temperature rises each week until they reach about four weeks.
 At this age, their bodies’ temperature will be around 100°F (Slight differences may occur between different breeds.)

 However, puppies will not yet be able to regulate this temperature until seven weeks old.
 Starting from this period, puppies can fight slight differences in atmospheric temperature to keep their bodies warm.